-Students may major in English, Writing or Hispanic Studies; they may also minor in English, Writing, French or Spanish.
-Secondary education students may follow a program in English or Hispanic Studies.
+Students may major in English and Writing; they may also minor in English, Writing, Latin American studies, or Spanish.
+Secondary education students may follow a program.
+The division also offers a Certificate in Professional Writing that is open to students with any major.